askmeegs/build-a-platform-with-krm/3-app-dev/README.md

 userservice          userservice-558fcc7fc4-fndgm          2/2     Running   0          111s
 ```

-#### 5. View the new frontend banner by copying the `EXTERNAL_IP` of your frontend services, pasting it on a browser, and navigating to the frontend UI.
+#### 5. View the new frontend banner running on the dev cluster.

+Copy the `EXTERNAL_IP` of your frontend service, paste  it on a browser, and navigate to the frontend's login screen.

 ```
 kubectl get svc -n frontend frontend